Primary Computing Scheme

 Benefits of subscribing include:

-- Extensive assessment materials which follow the PA Plus assessment approach, including additional examples of assessed independent tasks
+- Extensive assessment materials which follow Herts for Learning’s PA Plus assessment approach

-- New theme guides to provide deeper explanations and guidance for each KS1 and KS2 learning objective
+- Theme guides to provide deeper explanations and guidance to further simplify the learning objectives for KS1 and KS2

-- A new bank of supporting materials, which will continue to grow, containing software and activity guides, video tutorials, links to online resources which can be used for classroom activities and other tools to support computing in your school
+- A growing bank of online supporting materials including software and activity guides, video guides and links to online resources for use in classroom activities

-Subscription charges are as follows, with subscriptions running for a calendar year.
+Subscription charges are as follows, with subscriptions running for a school year.

 A discounted rate is available for HfL shareholder schools.